JetBlue: 2020s

 In January 2020, JetBlue announced its intentions to start becoming carbon neutral on all domestic flights.
-In February 2020, Joel Peterson announced his intention to retire from the airline's board of directors at the end of his current term, and was subsequently succeeded by Peter Boneparth in May 2020.
+In February 2020, Joel Peterson announced his intention to retire from the airline's board of directors at the end of his current term, and was succeeded by Peter Boneparth in May 2020.
 Peterson had been part of the airline's board of directors since 1999 and served as chairman since 2008.

 JetBlue made changes to its operations due to the COVID-19 pandemic and its associated impacts on aviation.
 This included the reduction of passenger capacity by blocking middle seats on its Airbus A320 and A321 aircraft, and aisle seats on the Embraer E190.
 As a result of the economic effects caused by the pandemic, the company launched voluntary separation and extended time off programs.
-By August 2020, JetBlue, along with Southwest Airlines implemented strict policies for the wearing of facial masks, the policies of which would additionally not allow for "medical exemptions", as part of their procedures during the COVID-19 pandemic.
-The airline also announced that it would also continue to block middle seats through at least mid-October.
+By August 2020, JetBlue, along with Southwest Airlines, implemented strict policies for the wearing of face masks, which did not allow for medical exemptions, as part of its procedures during the COVID-19 pandemic.
+The airline also announced that it would also continue to block middle seats through at least mid October.